 When the need arises, it is recommended to carry out the repotting of the lily during spring.

-In order to do so, separate the small bulbs from the parent bulb.
-Select offsets that have at least one leaf as they will grow very fast as long as they have bright light and bottom heat but no direct sunlight.
+To do so, separate the small Amazon flower bulbs from the parent bulb.
+Select offsets with at least one leaf, as they will grow very fast as long as they have bright light and bottom heat but no direct sunlight.

-Ensure that where you are repotting them to, the soil is moist, porous and well-drained.
+Ensure that where you are repotting them, the soil is moist, porous, and well-drained.
 Feed and water them on a regular basis as they do not require any rest period before they flower for the first time.

 When taking the offsets, extreme caution should be taken not to disturb the roots too much lest they fail to bloom for a year or more.
 However, this exercise should be done every 3- 4 years.

 Make sure not to spray water on the open flowers.
 The cut flowers of the lily have the amazing ability to live for about 8 days provided clean, fresh water is supplied to them on a regular basis.